Important Childhood Cancer Facts and Statistics

 Yet Childhood Cancer Research is Underfunded

 It seems inconceivable that so little funding and research is designated to fight childhood cancer.
 The truth is that childhood cancer drugs just aren’t very profitable for pharmaceutical companies, and adult cancers (like prostate and breast cancer) get more attention.
+These statistics about childhood cancer research may surprise you.

 Less than 4% of the National Cancer Institute’s annual cancer research budget is allocated to childhood cancer research.